-Installed directories: /usr/lib/awk, /usr/share/awk
+Installed directories: /usr/lib/gawk, /usr/share/awk, /usr/share/doc/gawk-4.1.0

-6.42.
+6.43.
 Findutils-4.4.2

 The Findutils package contains programs to find files.
 These programs are provided to recursively search through a directory tree and to create, maintain, and search a database (often faster than the recursive find, but unreliable if the database has not been recently updated).